juliangav/www.julian.is/site/content/articles/2017-10-11-dont-fight-the-notch.md

 <h2>Closing Thoughts</h2>

 Were the design decisions made by Apple the correct ones?
 Maybe.
 Will this change the way we build websites?
 Yes, but so did responsive web design back in 2011 and [Progressive Web Apps](/article/progressive-web-apps/) within the last year at a much larger scale.
+The reality of it is that we're part of an unpredictable industry; learning and adopting are the two habits that keep us afloat.

 Let’s take this change with a grain of salt and prep for what the future of mobile devices may have in store.

 <h2>Resources</h2>